DeGefen/BigData/content/Big-Data/Big Data Intro.md

 >**In Short:**
 >Big Data = too big for standard tools like Excel or regular SQL databases.

+- Data becomes ***BigData*** when the data is expected to grow unpredictably in the future and will require Big Data processing methods

+- Every thing that we can do on small scale data can be done on Big Data, but we might need to add more complex tools and methods to handle it.

+---
 ##### data vs. information
 - **Data** is just raw facts (like the number 42).
     - But 42 could mean: age, shoe size, stock amount, etc.